CodingItWrong/codingitwrong.com/_drafts/refactoring-patterns-for-display-logic.md

 Notice that helpers aren't included in the list.
 When these other patterns are used, there isn't a lot of need for custom helpers in your application.
 Of course, this doesn't include built-in helpers like form helpers: those still have a very valuable role.

 This isn't to say that every model and view of every application needs all these patterns.
 It's best to start simple, and only add additional objects when there really *is* a separate responsibility to pull out.
 And even then, you may only need Decorators for a few models, and you certainly don't want Value Objects for all of your fields.

+How do you use these patterns in your apps?
+Do you have other patterns for display logic?
+[Let me know!](https://twitter.com/CodingItWrong)